pferrel/solr-recommender/README.md

 solr-recommender
 ================

-Simple recommender using Solr, works online with new history data in the queries.
+Recommender using Solr, works online by supplying user history as the query and so may contain history that is not yet in the training data.
+The result is generated quickly (depending on size of training data and scaling of Solr) and so can be used in online situations.
+This job also can create all recommendations and item-item similarities for all users and items using the Mahout Recommender.
+It also has a cross-action recommender for cases when a secondary action can be used to recommend the primary action.
+For example the primary action is purchase but view data is also available and so can be used to recommend purchases, see Theory below.
 Does batch updates of the training/index data using Mahout.

 ## Getting Started